Alsea (company)

 Alsea reported revenues of US$1.7 billion for 2014.
-It operates more than 3,093 units of restaurant chains in Mexico, Spain, Chile, Argentina, Colombia, Brazil, The Netherlands & France and employs more than 60,000 people.
+It operates more than 3,093 units of restaurant chains in Mexico, Spain, Chile, Argentina, Colombia, Brazil, The Netherlands, Italy & France and employs more than 60,000 people.

 Alsea is listed on the Mexican Stock Exchange and is a constituent of the IPC, the main benchmark index of Mexican stocks.

 In 2014, Alsea acquired the Mexican restaurant chain Vips and the Spanish Grupo Zena.

 In 2019, Alsea acquired the rights to operate and develop establishments of the Starbucks brand in the Netherlands, Belgium, Luxembourg (BENELUX) and France.

 Brands portfolio

-Alsea has the rights to manage and open restaurants from these brands as follows:
+Alsea has the rights to manage and open restaurants from these brands as follows (last updated: 31 January 2024):

 Recent news

 In February 2019, Alsea de CV : ACQUIRES THE RIGHTS FOR THE DEVELOPMENT OF THE BRAND STARBUCKS IN THE NETHERLANDS, BELGIUM AND LUXEMBOURG.

 In September 2013, Alsea acquired 362 Walmex restaurants Vips and El Porton for around $626 million.